aehrc/pathling/CONTRIBUTING.md

 The "public API" of Pathling is defined as:

 1. the FHIR API;
-2. the public API of the encoders module;
+2. the public API of the library API;
 3. the public API of the Python library;
+3. the public API of the R library;
 4. the Parquet schema, and;
 5. the configuration schema (see [Configuration](https://pathling.csiro.au/docs/configuration.html)).